yedhink/bashed-on-a-feeling/README.md

 * run `fc-cache -fv ~/.fonts` or if the downloaded files are in `/usr/local/share/fonts/` then `fc-cache -fv` to let freetype2 know of those fonts
 * you can confirm they are installed correctly by running fc-list | grep "your font name"

-if you would like to make use of fonts other than the ones specified above and still get glyphs rendered, then you'll have to find glyphs which're part of your font and override the default glyphs.
-say you want to use common dejavu sans fonts, then

 ## start installing

 on  your terminal: